Pennsylvania

 The battle to fully define and defend the environmental rights of the People of Pennsylvania continues with important and incremental successes advancing each year.

-Important court opinions that continue to advance the right in PA include:
+Landmark court opinions that continue to advance the right in PA include:

 In addition, we are starting to see government officials rely upon the Pennsylvania Green Amendment, Art 1, Sect 27, in decision making.
 A great case in point is the decision by Governor Wolf to veto a bill that would have curbed the right of towns and cities to regulate use of plastic shopping bags – when announcing the veto the Governor said that its passage would have violated the Environmental Rights Amendment of the PA Constitution.